-6021.
+- 6021.
 Novice Youth Eligibility.
-A person is considered a Novice Youth exhibitor by PHBA when a youth has met all the following qualifications for the previous five (5) calendar years.

-A. Exhibitors cannot have earned a total of one hundred (100) or more lifetime performance points in all PHBA divisions or programs (i.e. Open, Youth, Novice Youth) combined.

-1) Halter, color, longe line, leadline, hunter in hand, parade, walk-trot and points from classes not offered in the Novice division are not used are not used in calculating Novice Youth status;

-B. The Novice Youth cannot have won a World Champion title in PHBA; EX-CEPTION: halter, color, longe line, leadline, hunter in hand, parade, walk-trot and Novice Youth classes;

-C. The Novice Youth cannot have won a World Champion title in any other equine organization; EXCEPTION: halter, color, longe line and Novice Youth classes;

-D. The Novice Youth cannot have earned more than twenty-five (25) points in any other equine organization; EXCEPTION: halter, color, longe line classes; E. The Novice Youth cannot have earned more than \$5000 in cash awards in PHBA or any other equine organization; EXCEPTION: halter, color, longe line classes;
+A person is considered a Novice Youth exhibitor by PHBA when a youth has met all the following qualifications for the previous five (5) calendar years. - A. Exhibitors cannot have earned more than 50 youth points or 50 Novice Youth points in a class in PHBA or any other equine organizations. - 1) Halter, color, longe line, hunter in hand, parade, walk-trot and points from classes not offered in the Novice division are not used in calculating Novice Youth status; - B. The Novice Youth cannot have won a World Champion title in PHBA or any other breed organization; - C. The Novice Youth cannot have earned more than \$5000 in cash awards in PHBA or any other equine organization.